cashubtc/nuts/CTF.md

 When `Bob` receives a `POST /v1/redeem_outcome` request:

 1. All inputs MUST use the same conditional keyset
-2. All outputs MUST use a regular keyset (root condition) or the parent collection's conditional keyset (nested condition), same unit
+2. All outputs MUST use a regular keyset with the same unit
 3. If `Bob` already has a valid attestation for this outcome collection, MAY skip steps 4-5
 4. Each input MUST include valid `witness` with `oracle_sigs`
 5. Verify at least `threshold` signatures from distinct oracles using [DLC signing algorithm](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#signing-algorithm) with tagged hash `"DLC/oracle/attestation/v0"` and UTF-8 NFC-normalized outcome string
-6. Verify this outcome collection is the attested winner
+6. Verify this outcome collection contains the attested atomic outcome

 ### Attestation Handling

-The mint MUST persistently record the first valid attestation (winning outcome + timestamp) for each condition.
+The mint MUST persistently record the first valid attestation (atomic winning outcome + timestamp) for each condition.
 This record MUST survive restarts.

 The mint MUST NOT process redemptions for non-winning keysets.
 If a valid signature for a different outcome is received (a DLC protocol violation), the mint MUST reject it and MUST log the conflict.
 Mints SHOULD expose violations via condition info.